Cryptolens/docs/getting-started/index.md

 Our aim of this tutorial is to guide you through, step by step, the process of implementing Cryptolens into your application.
 We'll assume that you've developed a .NET application and use <a href="https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx" target="_blank">Visual Studio 2013</a>.
+If you are using a different language, we recommend to check out [this page](/web-api/skm-client-api).

 > If you want to jump straight into the code, please check out the [key verification](/examples/key-verification) tutorial.